zhouyl/flowblade/docs/components/typography/blockquote.md

 | `color` | `string` | `'gray'` | Border color: `primary`, `success`, `danger`, `warning`, `info`, `gray` |

 Blockquote also supports all common style props for flexible styling.

+### Style Props

+Blockquote supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples